 Each half-term an open-ended home learning project provides children and their families the opportunity to follow a more personal line of enquiry or investigation on a particular topic.
 During each holiday there is also a holiday project which encourages everyone in the family to participate in a creative, seasonal activity.

 Residential School Journeys

 In addition to enriching their curriculum experience, these overnight stays provide children with a chance to be independent and develop their friendships with classmates.
 Children get the opportunity to go on these residential visits in Years 3, 4, 5 and 6.
 Parents pay a contribution towards the cost of these visits.

-“The best memories at Globe were the school journeys especially Isle of Wight.
+The best memories at Globe were the school journeys especially Isle of Wight.
 I loved it because of the activities and sharing

 When children first join, they participate in informal, collaborative group sessions with a musician who encourages them to develop their singing voice, song writing skills and understanding of rhythm and patterns in music.
 As they move into year 1, a percussionist teaches children to play African drums and this continues in year 2.
-By year 3 children are taught about musical notation and begin to play violins before choosing brass and woodwind instruments in years 5 and 6.
+By Year 3 children are taught about musical notation and begin to play violins in both Year 3 and Year 4 before choosing brass and woodwind instruments in Years 5 and 6.
 Choirs, orchestras and weekly whole-school singing sessions add to children’s musical experiences at Globe.
 The school choir and orchestra showcase their talents in local performances and at our annual ‘Summer Music Festival’ event.